 I believe Torah, this same set of ancient laws, is timeless (Ps 119:160), defining holiness and sin for us today (1Jn 3:4); each one rooted in the eternal nature and character of God (1Pe 1:16), His testimony of metaphysical reality.

-A general proof of this One Law concept is relatively straightforward: Christ teaches that Torah will endure as long as Heaven and Earth remain.
+A general proof of this One Law concept is relatively straightforward: Christ teaches Torah will be obligatory, relevant and applicable as long as Heaven and Earth remain.
 (Mt 5:17-18) He also affirms that every single command in Torah has intrinsic moral significance as an expression and reflection of the one supreme moral standard: loving God with our whole heart, soul and mind, and our neighbors as ourselves.
 (Mt 22:36-40) And finally, Christ commands His Jewish disciples to teach all nations to observe and obey all things whatsoever He has commanded them (Mt 28:19-20); God makes no Jew-Gentile distinctions in His commands.

 Objection to One Law is nearly universal in Christianity, and generally passionate, opposing these basic principles by presuming that certain Torah commands have no timeless, intrinsic moral value, and then either claiming Christ has abolished Torah altogether, or arbitrarily classifying God’s laws into types (e.g. moral, ceremonial, civil, etc.), and presuming that certain kinds of laws (e.g. ceremonial and civil) apply only to Jews and not to Gentiles.